yboz/clang/README.md

-# dev-python
+# dev-clang
-dev image for python apps
+dev image for c++ apps based on yboz/graphical